The Science of

 Manufacturing

 Small, lightweight, powerful lithium-ion batteries power the mobile phones in our pockets.
 Those batteries are made of materials that were once natural resources.
+What knowledge, skills, processes, and machinery do you think are used by the professionals who make batteries?

 4